wendywarren/ac-type/_type-3/type-in-time-poster/your-process.md

 ---
 ### Creative Process

 Once you've chosen your type family, you should explore its glyph complement, its *repertoire*.
-You can see this in the Glyphs panel in InDesign.
+You can see this in the Glyphs panel in Illustrator.
 You can even filter through glyphs by category. [<a href="https://helpx.adobe.com/indesign/using/glyphs-special-characters.html">support link</a>] Hopefully there'll be some beauties in there you can highlight on your poster.

 #### Thumbnails